tcat-qldom/MacOS-7/README.md

 ![RGB](OS71-Events.png??raw=true "System7 events")

-To view source files in MyApps folder on ux* systems,
+Source files were converted with,

-	$ sed s/\\r/\\n/g [file] | less
+	$ sed -i s/\\r/\\n/g [file]

-replacing CR line ending with LF, a suitable text editor will convert with whatever needed for your OS.
+replacing CR line ending with LF, so they can be viewed right in GIT browser.
+Archive contains source texts along with binaries and resources compressed in Stuff-It.

 # Venn Diagrammer